Melissa Victoria Fernandez, PhD MSc

 Intramural AIDS Research Fellowship (IARF) (Fernandez, PI)

-Major goal: Define the requirement for FIP1C and Rab14 in gp41 cytoplasmic tail mediated trafficking to the virological synapse and envelope glycoprotein incorporation into assembling virions by transmitter/founder virus.
+Major goal: Define the requirement for the host trafficking proteins, FIP1C and Rab14, in HIV-1 Env cytoplasmic tail mediated trafficking during viral assembly.

 2018 - initial funding